 The average American gets 7-8 hours of sleep per night, with an average bedtime at 10:55pm.
 That’s a good question.
 Why is it that I still walk around like zombies if caffeine only lasts for about four hours?

 Despite sleeping for the recommended number of hours per night, many Americans don’t feel well-rested because they’re not getting quality sleep.
 You should consider implementing some changes to improve your sleep quality.
 More than 3/4 of the people in America report their sleep quality as being below average.
 Nearly nine million Americans use sleep aids.

 If you’re struggling to fall or stay asleep, there are healthy ways to improve your sleep quality.
 Try cutting back on caffeine and alcohol in the evenings, getting regular exercise, and including things that relax you before bedtime.

 Mindfulness activities like meditation are also a good idea for those who want a little variety in their lives.
-The environment we sleep in and how we go about our daily routine can play a huge role in the quality of sleep we get.
+The environment I sleep in and how I go about my daily routine can play a huge role in the quality of sleep I get.
 If you make a few simple changes, you’ll be catching those zzz’s before you know it!